Roughback whipray: Biology and ecology

-All five original roughback whipray specimens bore extensive, healed wounds to the disc and/or pelvic fins, and had much of their tails bitten off such as that the remnant is only 1.3–1.8 times longer than the disc width (the tail of H. signifer measures over three times the disc width).
-This is in contrast to other freshwater stingrays in Thailand such as H. signifer, H. chaophraya and H. oxyrhyncha, which are usually found with their tails intact.
-Kittipong has proposed that these wounds are inflicted by pufferfishes (Monotrete cf. leiurus and M. cf. nigroviridis); though plausible, why these wounds are seldom found on H. signifer remains a mystery.
+All five original roughback whipray specimens bore extensive, healed wounds to the disc and/or pelvic fins, and had much of their tails bitten off such as that the remnant is only 1.3–1.8 times longer than the disc width (the tail of F. signifer measures over three times the disc width).
+This is in contrast to other freshwater stingrays in Thailand such as F. signifer, Urogymnus chaophraya and F. oxyrhyncha, which are usually found with their tails intact.
+Kittipong has proposed that these wounds are inflicted by pufferfishes (Monotrete cf. leiurus and M. cf. nigroviridis); though plausible, why these wounds are seldom found on F. signifer remains a mystery.
 Another possibility is that the truncation of the tail is self-inflicted, which would be consistent with the similar lengths of the tail remnant in all five specimens.
 With a particularly small mouth, this species likely feeds on small crustaceans and other benthic invertebrates.
 Like other stingrays, it is aplacental viviparous with females provisioning their developing embryos with histotroph ("uterine milk").
 Males reach sexual maturity at around 25 cm across.